 The award is generously underwritten by The Transart Foundation for Art and Anthropology, Houston, a private nonprofit organization, supporting the creative process of contemporary artists and scholars, who integrate advanced and relevant social, anthropological or cultural research in their work.

-The deadline for submissions is October 5, 2020.
-Awards will be announced in January 2021.
+The deadline for submissions is November 23rd, 2020.
+Awards will be announced in early 2021.